-Aircraft Structure Assemblers with little to no experience tend to make between $30930 and $38320 while the more experienced ones make over $64020 per year.
+Aircraft Structure Assemblers with little to no experience tend to make between $32250 and $40570 while the more experienced ones can earn over $70010 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Aircraft Structure Assembler is to move to a higher paying state like WI.
-Right now, the highest paying states for Aircraft Structure Assemblers are WI, CT, GA, AL and CA.
+One of the easiest ways to increase your salary as an Aircraft Structure, Surfaces, Rigging and Systems Assembler is to move to a higher paying state like PA.
+Right now, the highest paying states for Aircraft Structure Assemblers are PA, CT, TX, GA and AR.

-3 other factors that can increase your salary as An Aircraft Structure Assembler is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Aircraft Structure, Surfaces, Rigging and Systems Assembler is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Aircraft Structure Assemblers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Aircraft Structure Assemblers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.